LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 #### Language and Environment

-We also use [Pycharm IDE](https://www.jetbrains.com/pycharm/) as our tool and [Anaconda](https://www.anaconda.com/) *video-env* in the VideoTransion problem as our environment.
+We also used [Pycharm IDE](https://www.jetbrains.com/pycharm/) as our tool and [Anaconda](https://www.anaconda.com/) *video-env* in the VideoTransion problem as our environment.

 #### Algorithm Design